<img height="1" width="1" src="https://www.facebook.com/tr?id=310789402672645&amp;ev=PageView &amp;noscript=1">

 Functional medicine is a great alternative to taking strong prescriptions.

-Because ADHD can be caused or triggered by a number of things, it helpful to investigate the root of the issue to see if there may be a solution to resolve it completely or at least alleviate the severity of the condition.
+Because ADHD in adults and children can be caused or triggered by a number of things, it helpful to investigate the root of the issue to see if there may be a solution to resolve it completely or at least alleviate the severity of the condition.

 Some of these triggers can be: